Acorian0/devsettings/eclipse/Eclipse Configuration Reference Guide.md

 ***Rationale:*** *Extra blank lines are not needed.
 Javadoc comment blanks lines, if needed, should be introduced using HTML (e.g using <br> tag).*
 13. Disable **New line after @param tags** and click **Ok**
 ***Rationale:*** *This makes comment blocks more compact, following SUN’s standard.*

+**Re-exporting the Configuration file**

-14. You may export the configuration file clicking in **Export All...** and saving the file to a suitable folder
+You may export the configuration file clicking in **Export All...** and saving the file to a suitable folder